i-Cell-Mobilsoft-Open-Source/ngx-code-guard/README.md

 ## Usage

-You may customize the behavior of this tool using various command line options.
-Almost all of these have meaningful default values, therefore usually you don't need to specify these.
-However, should you feel the need for it, you may override any flag.
-Run the command below for a list of all available options.
+You may customize the behavior of this tool via various command line options.
+Almost all of these have meaningful default values, therefore usually you don't need to specify any of them.
+Run the command below for a list of available options.

 ```bash
 ng g ngx-code-guard:guard --help